LangChain Callbacks: Custom Logging, Cost Tracking, and Streaming

 # This call has no callbacks

-llm.invoke("Question 2")My rule of thumb: use constructor-level callbacks for production monitoring (logging, cost tracking) that should always be on.
-Use invocation-level callbacks for temporary debugging or per-request features like streaming to a specific user's WebSocket connection.
+llm.invoke("Question 2")My preference: constructor-level for production monitoring (logging, cost tracking) that should always be on.
+Invocation-level for temporary debugging or per-request features like streaming to a specific user's WebSocket.

 Error Handling with Callbacks

 API calls fail.
 Rate limits hit, networks time out, models return unexpected responses.
 Without callbacks, you're wrapping every .invoke() call in try/except blocks scattered across your codebase.
-With an error-handling callback, you centralize all failure logic in one place.
+An error-handling callback centralizes all failure logic in one place.

 Async Callbacks for High-Throughput Apps

-If your app handles multiple LLM calls concurrently — a web server fielding many requests, a batch processing pipeline — synchronous callbacks can become a bottleneck.
+If your app handles multiple LLM calls concurrently — a FastAPI server, a streaming backend, or a batch pipeline — synchronous callbacks can become a bottleneck.
 LangChain supports async callback handlers through AsyncCallbackHandler.
-The interface is identical, but methods are async def and can await I/O operations without blocking.

 Real-World Example — A Production Monitoring Stack

-After a batch of calls, dashboard() returns something like:
+After a batch of calls, dashboard() returns a dictionary like this:

 {